Refinery & Plant Explosion Lawyer

 Not all oil and gas refinery accidents are the same.
 Different refineries may focus on different products and handle different volumes.
 However, they all have to have certain basic parts that make them dangerous.
 Refineries require a storage area for crude oil.
 They require a distillery and various processing units that use energy to separate the hydrocarbon molecules.
 They require chemical cooling towers that cool down the heated components after separation.
 Refineries require a place and procedure to store and transport the petroleum and various chemical components once they have been separated.
 Also, Federal Law requires that any polluted soil from chemical spills or releases must be safely stored until it can be taken to an approved toxic clean-up site and purified.
 Thus, refineries require a storage area for polluted waste.

 Accidents may occur during any of the steps of the process.
 Equipment failures are a major cause of oil and gas refinery explosions.
 Equipment failures can occur at the distillery, the processing units, or in the storage facilities.
 Whether it be due to a corroded pipe or a faulty valve when the equipment fails the resulting toxic chemical release may expose only a few in the immediate area to danger or it may result in an explosion with widespread effects.
-Exposure to chemical releases at oil and gas refineries are another type of accident we have successfully handled in our practice.
+Exposure to chemical releases at oil and gas refineries are another type of accident our refinery accident lawyers have successfully handled in our practice.